GravityNull/blog/_posts/2021-07-21-pegasus-spyware-nso.md

 * **Ashok Lavasa**, Former Election Commissioner who was the only election commissioner to fault Modi for violations of the model code of conduct in the lead up to the 2019 elections.
 [Read more: [Ashok Lavasa Placed on Snoop List as EC After Flagging Modi’s 2019 Poll Code Violations](https://thewire.in/government/pegasus-project-ashok-lavasa-narendra-modi-amit-shah-model-code-of-conduct "Ashok Lavasa Placed on Snoop List as EC After Flagging Modi's 2019 Poll Code Violations")]
 * **Abhishek Banerjee**, Trinamool Congress MP and national general secretary of the party
 * **Gagandeep Kang**, Scientist and **Virologist** who has been a key part of India’s battle against COVID-19, and selected for potential surveillance in 2018, when she was helping with the fight against the Nipah virus.
 * **Hari Menon**, India head of the Bill and Melinda Gates Foundation, and at least one other foundation employee, who was selected in mid-2019.
 A health-sector non-profit and an official of the US Centre for Disease Control posted to India at the time were also potential targets of surveillance, reflecting a keen interest in people working in the health sector.
+Kang is the first Indian woman to be elected as a Fellow of the Royal Society.
 * **Jagdeep Chokhar**, Head of Association of Democratic Reforms **(ADR)**
 * **Alankar Sawai**, Close aide of Congress leader Rahul Gandhi
 * **Sachin Rao**, Member of Congress Working Committee